name: browserbase

 Best Practices

-- Start simple: Use Search to find URLs, Fetch to get content, Browser only when needed.
+- Start simple: use Search to find URLs, Fetch to get content, Browser Automation only when interaction is needed.

 - Use